lichen-community-systems/Flocking/README.md

 --------------

 Flocking consists of a handful of primary components that are configured using JSON specifications.
-These include: Unit Generators (ugens), Synths, Schedulers, and the Environment.
+These include: Unit Generators (ugens), Synths, and the Environment.

 ### Unit Generators ##